Fithos/tgp/README.md

 Some tasks may be *nested*, i.e., they fully execute inside the dynamic extent of the execution method of another task, which is called *outer task*.
 Since the nested and outer tasks cannot execute in parallel, as a general rule nested tasks are aggregated to their outer task, resulting in a single larger task.
 If the outer task is itself nested, then it is recursively aggregated until a non-nested task is found.

 Task aggregation is performed on nested tasks if one of the following conditions is true:
 1. the outer task is not a thread
 2. the outer task is a thread and both the following conditions are true:
     * the nested task has not been submitted
     * the nested task is created and executed by the same thread

-To perform tasks aggregation on a tasks trace, enter the following command:
+To perform tasks aggregation on a task trace, enter the following command:

 `./post-processing/aggregation.py path/to/tasks.csv`

-After running the tool, a new csv file named *aggregated-tasks* containing the aggregated tasks will be created.
+After running the tool, a new csv file named *aggregated-tasks.csv* containing the aggregated tasks will be created.

 The directory *post-processing/tests-aggregation/* contains several tests for the aggregation tool: documentation on them can be found at *post-processing/tests-aggregation/documentation.txt*.

 As an example, running the tool with test *test_valid_chain.csv* as following:

 `./post-processing/aggregation.py post-processing/tests-aggregation/test_valid_chain.csv`